jgrelet/Iliade-CO2-O2/README.md

 ## USAGE

-In order to run the program, you will need the following files:
+In order to run the program, you need to add the folder to the MATLAB path

+ you will need the following files:

 * co2 data file with .csv format
 * tsg data file with .tsgqc format
 * o2 data file with .oxy format

-There is two parts in the program:
+Note that the co2 file must be the result of the program concatCO2 There is two parts in the program:

 * CO2 and TSG interpolation, in TSG_CO2 folder